phil-opp/RustOS/README.md

   * The idea is to move most of the functionality into a runtime library in a fork of rust so we can support `libstd`

 ### License
 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) or the [MIT license](http://opensource.org/licenses/MIT), at your option.
-See See LICENSE-APACHE and LICENSE-MIT for details.
+See LICENSE-APACHE and LICENSE-MIT for details.